 Approximately 100 clubs and organizations have been created as a result of student interest.
 Many of these groups are funded by the Student Activity Association.
-The scope of these organizations is widely varied, including publications, www.esu.edu Campus Life 31 athletics, drama, music, service, social, academic/career related, cultural, recreation, and scholastic honoraries.
+The scope of these organizations is widely varied, including publications, athletics, drama, music, service, social, academic/career related, cultural, recreation, and academic honoraries.